Ekas-118/TimCoRetailManager/README.md

 # TimCoRetailManager
-A retail management system built using .NET
+A retail management system built using .NET (WIP).

+Created by following the [tutorial series by IAmTimCorey on YouTube](https://www.youtube.com/playlist?list=PLLWMQd6PeGY0bEMxObA6dtYXuJOGfxSPx).